 If you require any information that is not routinely published or you are unable to find the information on our website, you can make a Freedom of Information request.

-To apply, provide your name and contact address (either postal or e-mail) and give us a full description of the information you want, so that we can locate it for you as soon as possible.
+To apply you must provide your name and contact address (either postal or e-mail) and give us a full description of the information you want, so that we can locate it for you as soon as possible.
 You do not have to state why you are requesting the information.

 You may send your request either:

 - By e-mail to:

 All requests will be acknowledged on receipt and you will receive a reply within 20 working days.

 If you feel that you have not received the information you requested you may raise a concern or make a complaint.
 In the first instance, please e-mail us at firstname.lastname@example.org or contact us by post at the above address.

 Your complaint will be dealt with under the Service's complaints procedure – your concern will be acknowledged within 3 working days and replied to in writing within 10 working days of receipt of your complaint.
 Your request will be looked at again and reviewed by a Senior Manager who was not involved in replying to your initial request.